proc7ts/supply/README.md

 A `Supply` is a class.
 Its constructor accepts optional callback instance.
 The latter will be called once the supply cut off.

+### `cutOff(reason: SuupplyIsOff)`

+[cut off]: #cutoffreason-suupplyisoff

+Cuts off the supply.

+When called for the first time, all registered supply receivers informed with the given `reason`, and [isOff] property value becomes equal to it.
+Calling this method for the second time has no effect.

+After this method call nothing would be supplied anymore.

 ### `off(reason?: unknown)`

-[off()]: #offreason-unknown
-[cut off]: #offreason-unknown
+Cuts off this supply with arbitrary reason.

-Calling this method cuts off the supply.
+Calling this method is the same as calling `this.cutOff(SupplyIsOff.becauseOf(reason))`.

-Accepts an optional reason.
-By convention `undefined` or absent reason means the supply is done successfully.
+Accepts an optional reason why the supply is cut off.
+This reason converted to supply cut off {@link isOff indicator}.
 Everything else means the supply is aborted abnormally because of that reason.

-When called, all registered cut off callbacks are called with the given reason and [isOff] property value becomes `true`.
+By convenience, `undefined` or missing `reason` means successful supply completion.

 ### `isOff`